5 years ago my credit card declined when I was at a bar trying to buy a $5 rum and coke.

 - I landed a temp job that I wouldn’t have considered at the beginning of the summer but was now grateful for the money it was bringing in- and I was saving every penny of it – not spending it on clothes or drinks.

 - I went to the local library and started a gifted and talented program from scratch for elementary schools students.
-I even came back from the disappointment of low enrollment the first class (I had 1 student) and a partner that skipped out on me at the last minute to having 12 students the second class onwards and a new awesome partner.
+I even came back from the disappointment of low enrollment the first class (I had 1 student) to having 12 students the second class onwards.

 - I called up the town high school and set up college essay help sessions for seniors.
 I even took vacation time to come into the school and help students since I found it so rewarding.